-Yesterday I received some unexpected Christmas gifts in the most unexpected places.
+Yesterday I received some gifts in the most unexpected places.

-On Thursday this week, parts of Sydney experienced a destructive and catastrophic storm.
-Hail the size of the palm of your hand rained down on unexpecting suburbs, with many individuals caught out by it’s unexpected ferocity.
+This week, Sydney experienced a destructive storm.
+Hail the size of the palm of your hand rained down on unsuspecting suburbs, with many individuals caught out by its ferocity.

 It was like walking through a war zone.